bradbunce/launchdarkly-lambda-logger/README.md

 - 🎨 **Emoji-Enhanced Logging**: Visual distinction between log levels using emojis
 - 📊 **Multiple Log Levels**: Support for FATAL, ERROR, WARN, INFO, DEBUG, and TRACE levels
 - ⚡ **AWS Lambda Optimized**: Designed for use in AWS Lambda functions
-- 🔧 **Configurable SDK Logging**: Control LaunchDarkly SDK's own logging behavior
+- 🔧 **Configurable SDK Logging**: Control LaunchDarkly SDK's own logging behavior via feature flags
 - 🔄 **Flexible Client Integration**: Works with either a new LaunchDarkly client or an existing one from your application
 - ⏰ **Timestamp Support**: Each log entry includes a timestamp for better tracking
 - 📝 **Winston Integration**: Built on Winston for robust logging capabilities and customizable formatting